SamuelSwartzberg/flashcardifying_text_temp/inf.md

 both inline-level andblock-level elements can have all their margins, borders and paddings set. however inline-level elements will only move other elements on the the inline base direction axis (i.e. not vertically for horizontal-tb).
 <img src="sm_inline_margins.png">
-Since inline-level elements don't have block flow direction margins, they can't suffer from margine collapsing. inline-level elements and text nodes are handled via an inline formatting context using line boxes.
+Since inline-level elements don't have block flow direction margins, they can't suffer from margine collapsing. inline-level elements and text runs are handled via an inline formatting context using line boxes.
 Whenever the browser encounters inline elements wiwthin a block container, it creates a new root inline box which establishes an inline formatting context.
 CSS fragments inline-level elements into a stack of fragmentainers called line boxes, which are inserted into the root inline box. the browser will fill a line box in the inline base direction with inline-level elements or text until it is full.